-For instance, if we like to execute the "Is -I" command in the isolated environment, the utility will create a new pid to perform the task and shut it down after execution.
+For instance, if we like to execute the "Is -I" command in the isolated environment, the utility will create a new pid to perform the task and shut it down after it is done.

 '''

-root@Moxa:/home/moxa# mx-security set-isolated-run ls -1
+root@Moxa:/home/moxa# mx-security set-isolated-run ls -l

 Parent pid 12989, child pid 12990

 The new log directory is /proc/12990/root/var/log

 Child process initialized

 mx-security_0.9.8+deb8_armhf.deb

 Parent is shutting down, bye...

 Executed command by firejail [ OK ]

 '''

-You can switch to an isolated bash environment.
+You can switch to an isolated bash environment using the following command.